mpanac/binance-futures-orderbook-scraper/README.md

 - Real-time orderbook data collection for multiple symbols
 - Efficient data processing using multithreading and asyncio
 - Data aggregation and VWAP calculation
-- Periodic snapshots of the full orderbook
+- Periodic snapshots of the full orderbook (every 30 seconds)
 - Automatic reconnection and error handling
 - Data storage in Parquet format for efficient querying and analysis
 - Data appended to Parquet files every 1 minute inside of /orderbook_data folder
 - Automatic uploading of data to Cloudflare R2 storage
 - Configurable symbol list for data collection
 - Continuous data collection with restart capability

 ## 🚀 Getting Started